ELIXIR-Belgium/elixir-toolkit-theme/README.md

 This will start the docker container and serve the website locally.
 Make sure the `.\_site` is not yet created to avoid permission errors.

-## This theme is known to be used in:
+## This theme is known to be used in

 - [RDMkit](https://rdmkit.elixir-europe.org/)
 - [WorkflowHub project](https://about.workflowhub.eu/)